gravelfreeman/royalts-catppuccin/README.md

 # royalts-catppuccin

-Trying to replace Termius because of their abusive monthly pricing mafia, got me in the route of RoyalTs and really wanted to get Catppuccin for it.
-Hope this makes someone happy out there.
+I decided to replace Termius due to their excessive monthly pricing and started exploring RoyalTS.
+I was particularly keen on getting the Catppuccin theme for it.
+Hopefully, this helps someone out there!

-* Currently only supporting Latté flavour.
+[!]
+Currently only supporting Latté flavour.
 Feel free to submit a PR with the missing flavours.

 ![image](https://github.com/user-attachments/assets/793b1518-8d2c-4fe1-9e4c-ea2a50fe504e)